scubajorgen/TomTomWatch/README.md

 It contains a lot of features for maintaining the watch, like For the more technical users it contains a Debugging menu that offers functions for file manipulation, resetting, rebooting, etc.

+The software will be tested primarily on Windows.
+On request it can be tested on Linux (Centos).
+Though the USB4Java lib that is being used should support it, the software will *not* be tested on OS-X.

 ## Building
 It uses Maven for building.
 Use a development environment like Netbeans or Eclipse.